frypatch/The-Price-of-Remembering/book/CHAPTER_34.md

 WITHIN THE HOUR, the screaming began to fade.
 The clash of steel that had echoed through the citadel grew sporadic, then stopped entirely.
 In the silence that followed, I heard new sounds rising from below.
 Footsteps.
 Voices calling orders across the courtyard.

 I moved to the arrow slit and looked down.
-Fascino’s men were filtering into the courtyard.
+Below, Fascino’s men were filtering in.
 Thirty, perhaps.
 Maybe more.
 They spread themselves around the tower’s base and stopped.
 No ladders.
 No torches.
 They simply waited.

 “We’re trapped, aren’t we?”
 Sim’s voice came from beside me.
 Not a question, really.
 More like the acknowledgment of a truth we both already knew.